uuk0/PyBytecodeManipulator/README.md

 # Examples

-Replacing a code constant (globally):
+Replacing a code constant (in the whole function body):
 ```python
 from bytecodemanipulation.Transformers import TransformationHandler